econ-seunghee/econ-seunghee.github.io/_pages/research.md

 -----
 ### "A Trajectories-Based Approach to Measuring Intergenerational Mobility"
 * with Yoosoon Chang, Steven N. Durlauf, and Joon Y. Park
-* NBER Working Paper 31020
+* NBER Working Paper No. 31020

 Work In Progress
 -----